igaster/laravel-theme/README.md

     'Asset' => Orchestra\Support\Facades\Asset::class,

 Now you can leverage all the power of Orchestra\Asset package.
 However the syntax can become quite cumbersome when you are using Themes + Orchestra/Asset, so some Blade-specific sugar has been added to ease your work.
 Here how to build your views:

 In any blade file you can require a script or a css:

     @css('filename')
     @js('filename')
+    @jsIn('container-name', 'filename')

 Please note that you are just defining your css/js files but not actually dumping them in html.
-Usually you only need write your css/js decleration in one place on the Head/Footer of you page.
+Usually you only need write your css/js declaration in one place on the Head/Footer of you page.
 So open your master layout and place:

     {!!
 Asset::styles() !!}
     {!!
 Asset::scripts() !!}
+    {!!
+Asset::container('container-name')->scripts() !!}

-exactly where you want write your declerations.
+exactly where you want write your declarations.

 ## Assets dependencies